Imran Khan's government doubled Pakistan's debt in just three years: report - ExBulletin

 The Pakistani rupee has recently depreciated 30.5% against the US dollar over the past three years and four months under the current government of Pakistani Prime Minister Imran Khan.

-According to The News International, the value of the Pakistani rupee fell from 123 against USD in August 2018 to 177 against USD in December 2021, a drop of 30.5% in the last 40 months.
+According to The News International, the value of the Pakistani rupee has fallen from Rs 123 against USD in August 2018 to Rs 177 against USD in December 2021, a drop of 30.5% in the past 40 months.
 This makes it one of the strongest currency devaluations in the country’s history.

-Notably, the only other higher devaluation occurred after the fall of Dhaka, and the Pakistani currency was devalued by 58 percent, from 4.60 to 11.10 against the US dollar in 1971-72.

 Sources